Bhagwan Dada: Later life

-After that, Bhagwan did not have any more hits and eventually had to give up producing and directing films, and sold his 25-room waterfront bungalow in Juhu and his fleet of seven cars (one for each day of the week).
+After that, Bhagwan did not have any more hits and eventually had to give up producing and directing films.
+He sold his 25-room waterfront bungalow in Juhu and his fleet of seven cars (one for each day of the week).
 He took whatever roles he could get, but apart from Jhanak Jhanak Payal Baje (1955), Chori Chori (1956) and Gateway of India (1957), none were roles of note, and he eventually took on bit parts in which he did his famous dance (made even more famous by Amitabh Bachchan using it as his default dance step).

 Most of Bhagwan's associates left him in his time of need, apart from C. Ramchandra, Om Prakash and lyricist Rajinder Krishan, who continued to meet him even in his chawl.
 Bhagwan died of a massive heart attack at his residence in Dadar on 4 February 2002.

 Filmography

 In popular culture

 In 2016, a Marathi movie Ekk Albela released which was a biopic of the actor.